MetalBlockchain/metal-docs/docs/overview/getting-started/avalanche-consensus.md

 Two additional DAG related concepts are **ancestors** and **descendants**.
 Ancestors are any nodes in the DAG which you can draw a line up to.
 For example, the ancestors of **d** are **a**, **b**, and **c**.
 The ancestors of **e** are **a** and **c**.
 Descendants are the opposite of ancestors.
 The descendants of **a** are **b**, **c**, **d**, and **e**.
 The descendant of **b** is **d**.

 Both Bitcoin and Ethereum, for example, have a linear chain where every block has one parent and one child.
-Avalanche uses a DAG to store data rather than a linear chain.
+Metal Blockchain uses a DAG to store data rather than a linear chain.
 Each element of the DAG may have multiple parents.
 The parent-child relationship in the DAG does not imply an application-level dependency.

 In a consensus protocol, the name of the game is to prevent the inclusion of **conflicting transactions** into the DAG.
 Conflicts are application-defined.
 Different applications will have different notions about what it means for two transactions to conflict.
 For example, in a P2P payment system, transactions that consume the same UTXO ([Unspent Transaction Output](https://en.wikipedia.org/wiki/Unspent_transaction_output)) would conflict.
-In Avalanche every transaction belongs to a **conflict set** which consists of conflicting transactions.
+In eMetal Blockchain every transaction belongs to a **conflict set** which consists of conflicting transactions.
 Only one transaction in a conflict set can be included in the DAG.
 Each node **prefers** one transaction in a conflict set.

 ## Working Example

-Suppose we have an Avalanche network running with the following parameters.
+Suppose we have a Metal Blockchain network running with the following parameters.
 The sample size, _k_, is `4`.
 The quorum size, α, is `3`.
 The number of consecutive success, β, is `4`.

 ![Working example 1](/img/cons-02-Consensus_Doc_txY.png)